Simulating core excitation in breakup reactions of halo nuclei using an effective three-body force: Results

-Similar results are obtained with ranges of the three-body interaction $R_0=4$ and 5~fm: with a proper choice for the magnitude $V_0^{3b}$, the breakup in the vicinity of the $\fial^+$ resonant state is well reproduced, while the contribution of the $d_{3/2}$ partial wave remains too small to reproduce the $\thal^+$ experimental peak.
-However, when the range of the three-body force is chosen much smaller than that of the $c$-$T$ nuclear interaction, e.g., $R_0=1$ or 2~fm, the effect of $V_{3b}$ is unnoticeable.
-This is illustrated with the green long-dashed curves in \Fig{f2}, which correspond to the case $R_0=2$~fm (and $V_0^{3b}=-500$~MeV).
+To test the sensitivity of our model to the values of $R_0^{cT}$ and $R_0^{c\rm n}$, we explore those parameters of the model space.
+First we vary the $c$-$T$ range in \Eq{e4}.
+Too small an $R_0^{cT}$, such as 2~fm shown in \Fig{f2} (blue dotted lines) leads to nearly unnoticeable effects at all energies and all angles, despite a significant magnitude ($V_0^{3b}=-500$~MeV).
+Similar results are obtained with $R_0^{cT}=1$~fm.
 When the three-body-force range is this small it acts only within the distance at which the interaction between the core and the target is dominated by the absorption channel.
 The effect of any additional real interaction then vanishes.
 For this three-body force to have the desired effect it must have a range that exceeds, or equals, that of the imaginary part of the $c$-$T$ optical potential.

-Choosing larger values of $R_0$ also leads to unsatisfactory results.
-An $R_0> 5$~fm contradicts the idea of EFT, since $R_0$ should correspond to the range of the short-distance physics neglected in the problem.
-And it produces deleterious phenomenological consequences too: calculations performed with $R_0=6$~fm (and $V_0^{3b}=-19$~MeV), see magenta dotted lines in \Fig{f2}.
-This $V_{3b}$ still produces good agreement with the experimental energy distribution in the $\fial^+$ resonance, but also yields a slight increase of the cross section off resonance.
-This is not really incompatible with the experimental energy distribution, but in the angular distribution [\Fig{f2}(b)], we observe a somewhat less good agreement with the data than for $R_0=3.5$~fm: the theoretical cross section decays more rapidly with the scattering angle, leading to an even stronger overestimation of the experiment at forward angles and a slight underestimation of the data at larger angle.
-Both these problems worsen when the three-body force is extended to a range of 8 or 10~fm.
+Choosing larger values of $R_0^{cT}$ also leads to unsatisfactory results.
+First, $R_0^{cT}\gg 3.5$~fm contradicts the idea of EFT, because it should correspond to the range of the short-distance physics neglected in the problem.
+Second, it produces deleterious phenomenological consequences too: calculations performed with $R_0^{cT}=6$~fm (and $V_0^{3b}=-100$~MeV) are shown in magenta long-dashed lines in \Fig{f2}.
+This $V_{3b}$ still produces good agreement with the experimental energy distribution in the $\fial^+$ resonance.
+However, in the angular distribution, that agreement is reduced compared to $R_0^{cT}=3.5$~fm: the theoretical cross section does not exhibit the proper angular dependence at forward angle and it decays too rapidly with the scattering angle, leading to a clear underestimation of the data at larger angle.
+Both these problems worsen when that range is extended to 8 or 10~fm.